 Osoyoos is the number one destination for fun in the sun.
 We offer an array of year-round outdoor activities from swimming to hiking and everything in between.
-Whether that’s trekking through one of our desert trails, swimming in Osoyoos Lake (Canada’s warmest lake!), golfing at one of our exquisite courses, or embarking on a sockeye salmon fishing expedition with First Nations guides, your experiences of Osoyoos’s Outdoors will be unforgettable.
+Whether that’s trekking through one of our desert trails, swimming in Osoyoos Lake (Canada’s warmest lake!), golfing at one of our exquisite courses, or embarking on a stand up paddle board adventure, your experiences of Osoyoos’ Outdoors will be unforgettable.

 Beaches & Parks